xavieryao/xavieryao.github.io/articles/her.md

 Oh can't you see it baby,
 You've got me go'in crazy.
-Wherever you go, whatever you do,
+Wherever you go,
+Whatever you do,
 I will be right here waiting for you.
 Whatever it takes,
 Or how my heart breaks,